DALLAS – This fall, NASA will conclude operations of its modified Boeing 747SP, the Stratospheric Observatory for Infrared Astronomy (SOFIA).

 From Pan Am to NASA

-The aircraft, N747NA, was first delivered in 1977 to Pan Am as N536PA before being delivered to United Airlines (UA) in February of 1986.
+The aircraft, N747NA, was first delivered to Pan Am in 1977 as N536PA before being delivered to United Airlines (UA) in February 1986.

 In 1997, the aircraft was purchased by NASA and underwent significant modifications and trials from 1998 to 2007 before reaching full capability in 2014.